Scheme to blow up Alamance County Detention Center thwarted when plans mailed to wrong person

 That’s when she alerted law enforcement.

-Sean Damion Castorina, 43, of Graham, was already in the detention center, serving time on a first degree murder charge, and now faces new charges for the plot.
+Sean Damion Castorina, 43, of Graham, was already in the detention center, serving time on a first-degree murder charge, and now faces new charges for the plot.

 He allegedly conspired with Shannon Douglas Gurkin, 23, of Graham, and Dakota Lee Markek, 24, of Burlington, according to arrest warrants.
 The sheriff’s office reports Gurkin and Markek may have been “followers” of Castorina.